Technigo/project-survey/README.md

 # Survey form with React

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.

-## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

-## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+The assignment was to create a form with react.js and useState.
+The form was to include radiobuttons, dropdowns and a summary.

+I got the functionality to work quite quick, but it was a challange to understand why it worked and how it was connected.
+I will continue to try to understand it.

+I stuggeled to make the restart button to work.
+If I had more time I would like to clear the form when it restarts.
+I would like to develop the css more.